Retr0-01/CS2-Discord-RP/README.md

 - [quicktype](https://quicktype.io/csharp) for instantly generating the needed C# models in order to use the JSON data

 ## Licensing
-This repository is licensed under the MIT Licence.
-[Learn more.](https://github.com/Retr0-01/CSGO-Discord-RP/blob/main/LICENCE.md)
+This repository is licensed under the MIT License.
+[Learn more.](https://github.com/Retr0-01/CSGO-Discord-RP/blob/main/LICENSE.md)